-SAMANTHA WILSON is Theatre of the Deaf's newest member, making her first appearance with the company on its recent NSW tour.
+SAMANTHA WILSON is Theatre of the Deaf's newest member and is making her first appearance with the company on this tour.
 Samantha has been a member of Gestures, an amateur deaf theatre company in Adelaide, appearing in a video by the same name which has been screened on national television.